avatorl/Deneb-Vega-Help/README.md

 ### Do some research
 Before creating a new issue, check the [Closed Issues](https://github.com/avatorl/Deneb-Vega-Help/issues?q=is%3Aissue+is%3Aclosed) to see if someone else has already solved a similar issue.

-Don't forget about Google, AI, and other ways to find a solution.
+Don't forget about other ways to find an existing solution (Google it!).

 ### Come prepared
 Be prepared to clearly describe what you're trying to achieve and the problem; be as descriptive as possible.